vyivrain/hello-week/docs/v3/guide/languages.md

-To add more languages, simply translate the example below, to the language you want and include this file in `dist/langs` or other directory you wanted, then just initialize the calendar with you new language, and if you changed the directory you only need to indicate the `langFolder` in HelloWeek options.
+To add more languages, simply translate the example below, to the language you want and include this file in `dist/langs` or other directory you wanted, then just initialize the calendar with you new language, and if you changed the directory you only need to import the language and inject on `lang` in HelloWeek options.

 **Quick Example:**